 The Scottish Government Energy Efficiency Action Plan (2010) set a target to reduce energy consumption from a 2005-2007 baseline by 12% by 2020.
 In 2014, final energy consumption was 15.2% lower than baseline, achieving the required level of consumption earlier than envisioned.

-ENERGY In 2014, final energy CONSUMPTION TARGET 12% reduction in total final energy consumption by 2020 consumption was
+ENERGY In 2014, final energy CONSUMPTION TARGET consumption was 12% reduction in total final lower than baseline energy consumption 2005-2007 by 2020